Approach to optimal quantum transport via states over time

-This will be equal to $\mc{K}$ for all states and channels if and only if $\cwich{U\otimes U,K_0}=0$ for all unitaries.
+We require this equality to hold for all choices of input states and channels, i.e. for all elements of the set of states over time $Q=\rho\star J$.
+Since this set is spanning (\cref{prop:QPointedSpanning}), the scalar equality \cref{{eq:equalU}} translates into the operator equality $K_0=(U\otimes U)K_0(U^*\otimes U^*)$ or equivalently $\cwich{U\otimes U,K_0}=0$.
+This must whole for all unitaries.

 From the representation theory of $GL(d)$, and because the set of unitaries generates the whole of $GL(d)$ as an algebra, whose operations leave the commutator invariant, the only elements with this property are the symmetric and antisymmetric projectors.
 The vector space generated by these two projectors also has $\{\I,\S\}$ as a basis \cite{werner89}.
 Therefore $K_0=a(b\I-\S)$ with real $a$ and $b$, to preserve Hermiticity.

 We can now impose the second condition, \cref{prop:zerocosts}: